formatjs/intl-relativeformat/README.md

 var output = rf.format(dateValue);
 ```

-As a result, the output will be "14 days ago" instead of "2 weeks ago".
+As a result, the output will be "70 days ago" instead of "2 months ago".

 #### Style

-By default, the relative time is computed as "best fit", which means that instead of "1 day ago", it will display "yesterday", or "in 1 year" will be "next year", etc. But you can force to always use the "numeric" alternative:
+By default, the relative time is computed as `"best fit"`, which means that instead of "1 day ago", it will display "yesterday", or "in 1 year" will be "next year", etc. But you can force to always use the "numeric" alternative:

 ```js
 var rf = new IntlRelativeFormat('en', {